Loading...

 Cutting into the Company Culture

 The position, pay and perks were exactly what you hoped for and the job search didn't take that long after all.
-You even got that corner office with a view of the sycamore tree that you were craving.
+You even got that corner office with a view of the palm trees and city skyline that you were craving.
 And yet, four weeks after joining, it all doesn't feel right; in fact you feel quite miserable and depressed about the new job.
 So what went wrong?
-As the career experts at the Middle East's #1 job site bayt.comExecutive Search spend an inordinate amount of time trying to understand a company's culture to ensure that the candidate they place, in addition to being able and willing to do the job, is a perfect cultural fit, and that the placement they make is one that will withstand the long-term.
+As the career experts at the Middle East's #1 job site leadership has taken steps to align the culture with the company's goals, the slower that pace of change will be.

 So how can you determine a company's culture before it is too late and you have already signed on the dotted line?